 Mr. Sierra testified that he saw Appellant's penis in Ms. Bravo's mouth, facts which were corroborated by the security guards who first reported to the scene.
-Mr. Sierra also testified that he observed Appellant put his fingers into Ms. Bravo's vulva and that Appellant attempted to engage in sexual intercourse with her, but he was unable to achieve an erection.
+Mr. Sierra also testified that he observed Appellant put his fingers into Ms. Bravo's vulva and that Appellant attempted to engage in sexual intercourse with her.
 When interviewed by investigators, Appellant admitted that he "fingered" Ms. Bravo, and that she performed oral sex on him.

 Appellant now argues that because DNA evidence was not found in either Ms. Bravo's vulva or mouth, these sexual acts did not occur.
 Expert witness testimony sufficiently explained how transfer DNA may not be found in a case like this.
-The Defense's expert opined that, "Given the sensitivity of the tests and recent research that has shown the likelihood of finding DNA with these types of tests, in my opinion, that means contact, physical contact did not take place."27 Appellant's assertion is undermined significantly by the testimony of Mr. Sierra, who stated that he directly observed Appellant digitally penetrate Ms. Bravo, and he observed Appellant put his penis in Ms. Bravo's mouth.
+The Defense's expert opined that, "[g]iven the sensitivity of the tests and recent research that has shown the likelihood of finding DNA with these types of tests, in my opinion, that means contact, physical contact did not take place."
+Appellant's assertion is undermined significantly by the testimony of Mr. Sierra, who stated that he directly observed Appellant digitally penetrate Ms. Bravo, and he observed Appellant put his penis in Ms. Bravo's mouth.
 He also observed Appellant attempt to insert his penis in Ms. Bravo's vagina, but "[i]t didn't go in though."
-Appellant also
+Additionally, Appellant also provided statements to law enforcement in which he admitted to penetrating Ms. Bravo's mouth with his penis, and her vulva with his fingers.